spacetelescope/stsci.tools/doc/source/teal_guide.rst

-   The release of the Task Editor And Launcher(TEAL) with STScI_Python v2.10 in June 2010 provided the tools for building powerful GUI interfaces for editing the parameters of complex tasks and running that task with minimal effort.
+   The release of the Task Editor And Launcher(TEAL) with STScI_Python v2.10 in June 2010 provided the tools for building powerful GUI interfaces for editing the parameters of complex tasks and running those tasks with minimal effort.
 Learning how to use something new always takes a special effort, and this document provides a step-by-step walkthrough of how to build TEAL interfaces for any Python task to make this effort as easy as possible.